Lea-dcnh/2023_Caviomorpha_InnerEar/Rscript/02_DataFrames.md

   family = family_phy_mean)
 ```

-# For Cochlea and SCs only
+## For Cochlea and SCs only on the phylogeny

 ```r
 # Cochlea